-In May 2021, Asian Tigers Group renewed its partnership with WWF for another two years, becoming one of the longest-running partners of WWF-Singapore.
-The sole goal of the partnership is to reverse the decline in wild tiger populations towards the ambitious and visionary goal of TX2—to double wild tigers globally by 2022, the next Lunar Year of the Tiger.
+In October 2023, Asian Tigers Group renewed its partnership with WWF for another three years, becoming one of the longest-running partners of WWF-Singapore.
+The partnership aims to support WWF’s conservation efforts in stabilising and increasing the number of wild tigers in 22 landscapes across Asia.

-The collective support from Asian Tigers Group and other partners has enabled tiger-range countries to mitigate poaching through the implementation of SMART technology in 67 tiger sites across 10 countries, and prevent snares from wiping out tigers from the Malaysian rainforests.
+Since the beginning of our partnership, the collective support from Asian Tigers Group and other partners has enabled tiger-range countries to mitigate poaching through the implementation of SMART technology in 67 tiger sites across 10 countries to prevent snares from wiping out tigers from the Malaysian rainforests and reducing snare encounter rates by 90%.
+It has also contributed in empowering rangers in Cambodia’s Eastern Plains Landscape (EPL) to strengthen patrol effectiveness and efficiency.

 The loss of tigers in Southeast Asia to snares has numerous consequences, from the reduced economic potential and investments, degradation of ecosystem services, along with cultural impacts.
 To find out more about the region’s snaring crisis, download the full report here.